CSS Clip Path Generator

 Common Polygon Shapes

-The preset buttons load these common shapes as starting points.
-You can drag any point to customise further.
+The preset buttons load these shapes as starting points.
+You can drag any point afterwards to customise.

 | Shape | Points | CSS |